 With Beekeeper, you can optimize operations across large corporate structures.
 The Locations feature facilitates the segmentation of internal communication flow by branches, departments, and business units, enabling a digital workplace that is more targeted and relevant to employees.

 4. Data Security

 Beekeeper has made data security a top priority right from the start.
-We rely on 256-bit TLS data encryption, advanced firewalls, regular security audits and ISO 27001:2013 certified data centers.
-Beekeeper has industry-leading security and is TÜV approved, meet HIPAA security requirements, and is GDPR compliant.
+We rely on 256-bit TLS data encryption, advanced firewalls, regular security audits, and ISO 27001:2013 certified data centers.
+Beekeeper has industry-leading security and is TÜV approved, meets HIPAA security requirements, and is GDPR compliant.

 5. Access Without Spatial Restrictions